Grand Festivals and Holidays of Nepal

 During this Nepal festival, women fast and pray for the health and happiness of their husbands and families.
 Unmarried young girls pray that they will have a happy marriage one day.
 There are also many special events at Hartalika Teej, which last for three days.

 On the first day, women dressed in red dresses gathered together to sing and dance.
 Feast all day until midnight, when it's the beginning of fasting on the second day.
 Some of them don't not even drink a sip of water all day and go to the Shiva Temple to worship and pray.
 In the evening of the next day, a lamp stayed on all night.
-Then on the third day of Rishi Panchami, the women will bathe in the sacred river Bagmati and pray afterwards, asking for blessings and forgiveness.
+Then on the third day of Rishi Panchami, the women will bathe in the sacred river Bagmati and pray afterward, asking for blessings and forgiveness.

 Date: August 31, 2022